If you rent a home from us, it's important you understand the terms and conditions of your tenancy agreement.

 Can I have a pet?

-This will depend on the type of home and area you live in, and the type of pet you want.
 You should always ask for consent before you purchase a pet to make sure it's ok.

-Can I temporarily moving out?
+Can I temporarily move out?

 There may be times when you need to leave your home for a long period of time but will be returning.
 For example, you may need to go into hospital or to go abroad.